nima-moshtagh/hello-world/README.md

 # hello-world
-first Git repository
+Name:  first Git repository

-This is my 3rd day at APL.
+Memo: This is my 3rd day at APL.
 Things are getting interesting!

+Comment: This is fun :)